Our community welcomes you

 Applications are reviewed holistically by each graduate department.
 Please contact your department for information about decision timelines.
 Please note that the application must first be completed before it can be reviewed.
 Contact your department for more information.

 Can the GRE be waived?

-FSU is currently waiving the GRE requirement for most master’s and specialist programs for the Summer 2022, Fall 2021/2022, and Spring 2022 terms*.
+FSU is currently waiving the GRE requirement for most master’s and specialist programs through Fall 2026*.
 For more information on whether the requirement can be waived, please contact your graduate department.